 Once you have a consistency that you are happy with, add the orange zest and stir through.

-Then pour over your bundt cake, allowing the glaze to run down the sides and middle to give a nice light coating.
+Then pour over your Bundt cake, allowing the glaze to run down the sides and middle to give a nice light coating.

 FAQs

-My easy spice gingerbread bundt keeps well at room temperature for about 3 days if in an airtight container.
+My easy spice gingerbread Bundt keeps well at room temperature for about 3 days if in an airtight container.

 Otherwise, you can freeze this cake if making in advance.
-Allow to cool completely first before placing in a freezer safe bag or wrapping well in plastic wrap and aluminium foil.
+Allow to cool completely first before placing in a freezer safe bag or wrapping well in plastic wrap and aluminum foil.
 Freeze for up to three months.

 Allow to defrost at room temperature before serving.

 Well, you really have many options here!
-This recipe calls for an orange glaze with my easy gingerbread spice bundt cake.
+This recipe calls for an orange glaze with my easy gingerbread spice Bundt cake.
 But, you could also use a cream cheese glaze or a maple glaze with this recipe.

 Looking for more gingerbread bakes?
 Try: